glemiere/driftlock/assets/validators/step.md

 Approve (`valid: true`) when:
 - All touched/written files are declared, not excluded, and align with the step intent.
-- Patch is small, well-formed, and coherent with metadata.
+- Patch text may be malformed; rely on `filesWritten`/`filesTouched` plus the snapshots to judge intent.
 - Apply mode: the requested transformation is fully reflected in the patch, without breaking existing exported helpers/types relied on by the current code/tests.
 - Fix_regression mode: the patch is narrowly targeted to the regression (restore missing symbols, adjust the failing paths) without undoing the step or widening scope.
 - `summary` is concise and reusable in future prompts.